Programme Overview

 Brain Machine Interfaces

-- Recording technologies (ECoG, EEG, MEG), their trade-offs, and decoder theory
+- Covered ECoG, EEG, MEG, their trade-offs, and decoder theory.

-- Clinical applications: restoring movement in paralysed patients, deep brain stimulation for Parkinson's
+- Looked at clinical uses such as restoring movement in paralysed patients and deep brain stimulation for Parkinson's.

 Artificial Intelligence for Drug Discovery

-- Drug discovery pipeline, chemoinformatics, and bioinformatics fundamentals
+- Covered the drug discovery pipeline, chemoinformatics, and bioinformatics basics.

-- Where AI goes wrong: performance misestimation, unrealistic benchmarks, class imbalance, sparse and high-dimensional data
+- Spent a lot of time on where AI goes wrong: inflated benchmarks, class imbalance, sparse data, and misleading evaluation.

 Image Processing

-- Data-driven approaches; applications across clinical imaging and research
+- Applied across clinical imaging and research problems.

 Biomimetics

-- How biological solutions inspire engineering, from molecular to systems scale
+- How biological solutions inspire engineering, from the molecular scale up to full systems.

-- Bio-inspired adhesives, materials, sensing systems, structural colour, and parallels between biological and artificial vision
+- Covered bio-inspired adhesives, materials, sensing systems, structural colour, and parallels between biological and artificial vision.

 Medical Device Certification

-- Safety and hazard analysis, risk management, product development lifecycle, intellectual property
+- Safety and hazard analysis, risk management, product development lifecycle, and intellectual property.

 MSc Journal Club

-- Weekly critical review and discussion of current research papers
+- Weekly critical review and discussion of current papers.

 Individual Project